LaughingSun/laughingsun-jstoolset/README.md

 # xhrloader-factory
-a javascript/ecmascript xhrloader with caching. plugin and factory features, built for speed first and flexibility second.
+a javascript/ecmascript xhrloader with caching. plugin and factory features, built for cross platform, speed and flexibility.

 ##Installation Summary